A calcaneal osteotomy is a procedure usually performed to correct damage caused by osteoarthritis or a deformity in your heel.

-What happens during a hind foot osteotomy?
+What happens during a calcaneal osteotomy?

 Your surgeon will make an incision (cut) on the back of your heel.
 They will cut your heel bone into two sections and shift the lower section so that it is more aligned with the rest of your foot.
 The sections will be fixed in place with surgical screws.
 They will close the wound with stitches or staples.
 A dressing will be used to cover the wound and a plaster cast will also be applied.